Disruption-Consulting/autoMigrate/HOWTO-migrate-dblink.md

 sqlplus /nolog<<EOF
 CONNECT /AS SYSDBA

+Rem --------------
+Rem Best practices
+Rem --------------
+Rem The following is a "private fixed user" DB LINK, which include the authentication details of the remote database user.
+Rem Note that public DB LINKs can be created giving access to ALL users in the database - these are strongly ill-advised owing to the security risk
+Rem
+Rem The USING clause refers to a TNS alias entry in the DATAMART's tnsnames.ora network configuration file.
+Rem

 ALTER SESSION SET CURRENT_SCHEMA=sales_schema;
 CREATE DATABASE LINK SALES_LINK CONNECT TO dblink_user IDENTIFIED BY "Password12!"
 USING 'SALES_DATA_SERVICE';
+EOF
 ```

 3. An entry in DATAMART's "tnsnames.ora" network file includes an identically named tns alias entry "SALES_DATA_SERVICE", e.g.

 ```
+# Best Practice
+# -------------
+# Note the use of a generic name describing the service, rather than the database name - this greatly simplifies TEST to PRODUCTION code deployments

 SALES_DATA_SERVICE=(
   DESCRIPTION=
   (ADDRESS_LIST=(ADDRESS=(PROTOCOL=tcp)(HOST=10.1.25.21)(PORT=1521)))